 To ensure that we apply this principle consistently across the globe, we have formulated an unambiguous Exclusion List.
-ProCredit banks do not enter into a business relationship with companies that are engaged in the activities specified in our Exclusion List (see our Code of Conduct, page 34f.).
+ProCredit banks do not enter into a business relationship with companies that are engaged in the activities specified on our Exclusion List (see our Code of Conduct, page 30).

-Our Exclusion List is a living document, which we review on a regular basis.
-Through this, we strive to not only address global issues that are widely viewed as ethically questionable, but to also take practices into account that are more specific for our countries of operation or that have recently gained critical attention.
+Our Exclusion List is a living document and we review it on a regular basis.
+In this way, we strive to not only address global issues that are widely viewed as ethically questionable, but to also take into account practices that are more specific to our countries of operation or that have recently gained critical attention.

-For example, in 2021, hunting activities, except for those whose core objective is the sustainable management of ecosystems, were added to our Exclusion List.
-This decision was taken based on our concerns that hunting is poorly regulated in some of the regions in which we operate and our critical perception of commercial hunting activities in general.
+For example, in 2021, we added hunting activities, except for those whose core objective is to promote the sustainable management of ecosystems, to our Exclusion List.
+We took this decision because hunting is poorly regulated in some of the regions in which we operate and because we take a critical stance on commercial hunting activities in general.

-Another example is our decision to exclude the financing of single-use plastic producers, although this type of production is not restricted or prohibited in most of the ProCredit countries.
-To further reduce the use of plastic directly and indirectly, we have also developed a comprehensive Plastic Strategy that outlines how we aim to decrease our internal plastic footprint and defines our E&S approach towards clients producing plastic.
+Another example is our decision to exclude the financing of single-use plastic producers, even though this type of production is not restricted or prohibited in most of the ProCredit countries.
+To further reduce the use of plastic directly and indirectly, we have also developed a comprehensive Plastic Strategy that outlines how we aim to decrease our internal plastic footprint and defines our E&S approach towards clients who produce plastic.

-Because we do not wish to contribute to the further destruction of nature and its biodiversity, our Exclusion List also covers projects and business activities that are carried out within or adjacent to protected areas classified under IUCN2 categories I-IV.
+Because we do not wish to contribute to the further destruction of nature and its biodiversity, our Exclusion List also covers projects and business activities that are carried out within or adjacent to protected areas classified under IUCN categories I-IV.
 In addition, we individually assess any risks and potential impacts of a client's business or project if it is located within other types of sensitive areas such as Natura 2000, Ramsar or Emerald Sites, and UNESCO Natural World Heritage Sites.
 Whenever a client's activity poses significant risks to a sensitive area of this type or clearly interferes with its purpose of protection, we either try to convince the client to improve their environmental practices accordingly or we decide not to provide financing.

-In addition to the Exclusion List, an Environmental and Social Impact Watch List, which provides a system of triggers to identify projects or economic activities that can potentially be classified as Category A, is applied at the initial stage of the lending process.
-As defined by international financial institutions, Category A projects are those with potential significant adverse environmental or social risks and/or impacts that are diverse, irreversible, or unprecedented.
-To support our banks in the timely recognition of potential Category A projects or activities, a screening based on different criteria has been developed.
-This applies to greenfield projects or major expansions that, for example, have an impact on the current structures of social communities, including any activities which require resettlement, a public consultation process according to national legislation, or are located near to or within any sensitive area.
+In addition to the Exclusion List, an Environmental and Social Impact Watch List, which provides a system of triggers to identify projects or economic activities that could potentially be classified as Category A, is applied at the initial stage of the lending process.
+As defined by international financial institutions, Category A projects are those that pose potentially significant adverse environmental or social risks and/or impacts that are diverse, irreversible, or unprecedented.
+To support our banks in the timely recognition of potential Category A projects or activities, we have developed a screening process that is based on various criteria.
+This applies to greenfield projects or major expansions that have an impact on the current structures of social communities, including any activities which require resettlement or a public consultation process in accordance with national legislation, or which are located near or within any sensitive area.